Sends objects to the host as a series of strings.

 Type: PSObject Parameter Sets: (All) Aliases: Required: False Position: Named Default value: None Accept pipeline input: True (ByValue) Accept wildcard characters: False

-Type: SwitchParameter Parameter Sets: (All) Aliases: Required: False Position: Named Default value: None Accept pipeline input: False Accept wildcard characters: False
+Type: SwitchParameter Parameter Sets: (All) Aliases: Required: False Position: Named Default value: Single string Accept pipeline input: False Accept wildcard characters: False

 Specifies the number of characters in each line of output.
 Any additional characters are truncated, not wrapped.
 If you omit this parameter, the width is determined by the characteristics of the host program.
 The default value for the Windows PowerShell console is 80 (characters).

-Type: Int32 Parameter Sets: (All) Aliases: Required: False Position: Named Default value: None Accept pipeline input: False Accept wildcard characters: False
+Type: Int32 Parameter Sets: (All) Aliases: Required: False Position: Named Default value: 80 Accept pipeline input: False Accept wildcard characters: False

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).